CapedDemon/BUG-OUTBREAK/README.md

 - Earthworms
 - Flies

-1 shotgun bullet = 2 earthworm or 1 beetle(not work on fly)
+1 shotgun bullet = 1 earthworm(not work on fly and beetle)
-1 uzi fire = 1 beetle or 1 fly(not work on earthworm)
+1 uzi fire = 1 beetle(not work on earthworm and fly)
-1 bug spray = 2 fly(not work on earthworm and beetle)
+1 bug spray = 1 fly(not work on earthworm and beetle)

 (**After firing a bullet you can't change your gun**)